sanderfu/TTK4145-ElevatorProject/internal/networkmanager/README.md

 ## Exported functions

-### `NetworkManager`
+* `NetworkManager`
   * NetworkManager is the main routine-function for network communication.
 Initializes all package-variables and starts all subroutines needed for normal operation.
 Starts the network driver.
 Stays alive waiting to start transmitter and reciever again if the network status changes.
 Please note that as all managers in our software, the network manager communicates only via channels accessed through the global channels package implemented in this project software.
-* Input argument(s): No input arguments
+  * **Input argument(s):** No input arguments
-* Return value(s) : No return values
+  * **Return value(s):** No return values

 ## Implementation
-The networkmanager is the middle point between our custom local elevator softtware and our network of online elevators.
+The networkmanager is the middle point between our custom local elevator software and our network of online elevators.
 It therefore implements transceiving infrastructure for all relevant datatypes, error handling and packet redundancy to ensure reliable communication between the elevators.

 By only exposing the `NetworkManager` function, it allows the `ordermanager` package to transmit and recieve from ordinary golang channels defined in the `channels` package as if all elevators were connected directly through these.
 It thus effectively makes the complexity of transmitting with udp on a network invisible to the rest of the elevator software.